“Serle Court is still second to none for civil fraud…”

 The judgment is available below.

-James Weale (led by Jonathan Crow QC) represented the successful appellants, instructed by Ted Greeno and Greg Pantlin of Quinn Emanuel Urquhart & Sullivan UK LLP.
+James Weale (led by Jonathan Crow KC) represented the successful appellants, instructed by Ted Greeno and Greg Pantlin of Quinn Emanuel Urquhart & Sullivan UK LLP.

 Key Points